-Importantly, coronavirus disease 2019 (COVID-19) is a severe, highly infectious disease caused by very recently identified coronavirus namely severe acute respiratory syndrome coronavirus 2 (SARS-CoV 2).
+Coronavirus disease 2019 (COVID-19) is a severe, highly infectious disease caused by a novel coronavirus named severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).

 How coronavirus is detected in COVID-19 patients?

-Presently, two types of viral tests are approved by the U.S Food and Drug Administration (FDA): molecular test and antigen test.
+Presently, two types of diagnostic tests are approved by the U.S Food and Drug Administration (FDA) to diagnose COVID-19: a molecular test and an antigen test.

 In molecular tests, the viral genetic material is detected using polymerase chain reaction (PCR).
-The test is done using biological fluid collected from nasal or throat swab or using saliva.
-Some at-home test kits, such as nasal swab kit and saliva kit, are also effective in detecting coronavirus.
+The test is done using biological fluid collected from a nasal or throat swab or using saliva.
+Some at-home test kits, such as nasal swab kits and saliva kits, are also effective in detecting coronavirus.

 What is the coronavirus antibody test?